Energy efficiency tips

 Anchor’s top 20 energy saving tips

-- Use thermometers to help you gage the true temperature around your home.
+2. Use thermometers to help you gauge the true temperature around your home.
 Age UK recommend keeping room temperature at between 18 to 21 degrees for comfort and good health, but many people have home hot and cold spots.
 Position them away from direct sunlight and artificially heated or cooled areas, such as near radiators, for the most accurate readings.

-- Change to energy saving light bulbs which not only save you money when they are in use but are often more durable and need to be replaced less frequently.
+6. Change to LED light bulbs which not only save you money when they are in use but are often more durable and need to be replaced less frequently.
 Find out more about the different types of energy efficient light bulbs available here.